kpslp/TechBiz-Documentation/invite-users.md

 <kbd>![approv_2](/images/batch_upload_3.png  ':size=100%')</kbd>

-  - To view or edit user details, click the ellipsis on the row and click **View details**.
+  - To view or edit user details, click the ellipsis on the row and click **View details:**.

   - To delete a single user, click **Remove**.